tijptjik/ascension/ascension.II.crossed.banners.md

 * **Style** - best look, appearance or use of props.
 * **Grievance** - causing great irritation or sending you into a murderous rage
 * **Support** - most helpful supporting character.

+### Missions

+Each week, characters can be sent on missions.
+One can be sent on a diplomatic mission, another on an assassination attempy.

 ### Houses